 Playing Digital Catch-Up: Past, Present, and Future

 Grocery executives should know that inside your point-of-sale and loyalty program data lies the memories of the past.
-What individual shoppers previously purchased is lying dormant, ready to be enlisted in personalize product offers tailored to each shopper.
+What individual shoppers previously purchased is lying dormant, ready to be enlisted in personalized product offers tailored to each shopper.
 Remind shoppers what they like to buy with relevant sales and promotions highlighted front and center.
-Doing so, you bring the discovery process to them while appealing to their time savings needs and value mindset.
+By doing so, you bring the discovery process to them while appealing to their time savings needs and value mindset.

 Machine Learning to the Rescue

 The challenge for grocery is a lot more complicated than it is for Netflix.
 Grocers need to sell everything in their store and shopper baskets are anything but simple when predicting who will buy what products.
 Filling a shopper’s basket involves multi-facet fulfillment, from consumables to durables.
 It involves multiple persons, including oneself, family, and guests.
 Finally, it must accomplish all this across multi-occasions, from weekly shops to seasonal ones and the occasional (but mostly predictable) special occasions.